1760 - British operations on the coast of Coromandel

 On February 22, Coote reached Chittapett.

-On February 23, Coote remained at Chittapet.
+- Coote remained at Chittapet.
 He detached Captain Stephen Smith to take Trinomallee (unidentified location, maybe Thiruvannaamalai).

 On February 29, Trinomallee surrendered.

-On March 1, Coote marched against the hill-fort of Permacoil (unidentified location), lately occupied by a French garrison thrown into it after the battle of Wandiwash.
+On March 1, Coote marched against the hill-fort of Permacoil (present-day Perumukkal), lately occupied by a French garrison thrown into it after the Battle of Wandewash.
 The fort had never been invested by Europeans.
 It was situated on the top of a steep rock, the upper part regularly and strongly fortified after the Indian fashion: the lower fort was merely a wall and breastwork of loose stones for protection against cavalry or sudden alarm.
 Coote arrived at the north-east gateway of the walled suburb and was attacked by a sortie which was repulsed.
 The combatants entering the gateway together in confusion.
 The suburb was, after good resistance, taken and 4 guns captured.
 After an attempt to climb the upper fort had been made, in which Coote was wounded in the knee, the place surrendered.
 The garrison were made prisoners and 22 guns captured.
 Due to his wound, Coote could not assumed command which was entrusted to Major Monson.

 On March 9, Monson pushed forward to Pondicherry.